Our Lady of Ipswich: History

 The medieval town of Ipswich was a busy maritime centre of trade and shipbuilding.
 The inns and taverns of the town were full of pilgrims.
 The shrine to Our Lady of Grace at Ipswich is first recorded in 1152.

 The shrine of Our Lady of Grace in Lady Lane was just outside the west gate of the medieval town wall of Ipswich, on Lady Lane near St Mary at the Elms Church.
 The site is marked by a plaque and a statue of Our Lady.

 In 1297 the daughter of Edward I, Princess Elizabeth, married the Count of Holland at the shrine.

 Among surviving mentions, it is recorded that Sir John Howard paid a visit in August 1463, when his main residence was at Stoke-by-Nayland.
 On that occasion he apparently left an offering of 2d.
 At a visit on 5 May, the now Lord Howard spent a total of 10s on a pilgrimage to the shrine.
 At a visit on 22 January 1472 he left 10d.
-John Howard was of royal descendant and at least by 1470 a wealthy man, a grandson of Thomas de Mowbray, 1st Duke of Norfolk.
+John Howard was of royal descent and at least by 1470 a wealthy man, a grandson of Thomas de Mowbray, 1st Duke of Norfolk.
 Howard had shown himself a close friend and loyal supporter of the King Richard III.
 It was, therefore, now as the new Duke of Norfolk that Howard visited the shrine again, on 16 August 1483, leaving an offering of 20d, then 4d "to bow on Owr Ladys fote" (presumably a particular offering on kissing the foot of the statue) and also 11d "in almes at Owr Lady of Grace".
 Howard was to die with his royal patron at the Battle of Bosworth Field on 22 August 1485.

 After the Tudor dynasty had consolidated its hold on the English throne, Henry VII's queen, Elizabeth of York, made a donation in 1502 of half a golden angel (3s 4d) to the shrine.

 Between 1517 and 1522, Henry VIII and Queen Catherine of Aragon paid separate visits to the shrine, as did Sir Thomas More and Cardinal Thomas Wolsey, who was born in Ipswich.